Sanjukta234/TDS-BONUSPROJECT-LLMAGENT/README.md

-# TDS-BONUSPROJECT-LLMAGENT
 LLM Agent GyaanSetu — Browser-Based Multi-Tool Reasoning This project is a proof-of-concept (POC) for building a browser-based LLM agent that can combine natural language reasoning with external tools like search engines, pipelined APIs, and even live JavaScript execution.

+Modern LLM agents aren’t limited to text — they dynamically integrate multiple tools and loop until tasks are solved.
+This app demonstrates that idea with a minimal, hackable UI + JavaScript agent core.

-Features
+🚀 Features
 ✅ Multi-Provider Model Picker

 Choose between AI Pipe Proxy API (default), OpenAI GPT, Gemini, Claude, and others.